Pilates and Physiotherapy

 Clinical pilates is a form of exercise that both facilitates the strengthening of these deep muscles whilst educating a person where a neutral spine lies.
 In time a person will feel that there back is stronger, as they become more aware of what sitting or standing in a good posture entails.

 In the long term they will also have the endurance to sustain these better postures for longer periods, through conducting the exercises.

-If a person is new to pilates one- to one sessions with a physiotherapist or very small classes is initially strongly recommended, this is to ensure a person can be taught the correct techniques and the 5 concepts of pilates accurately (breathing, neck, rib pelvis position and stabilizing).
-Pilates can be a little tricky and can easily be done incorrectly and therefore close supervision is required to prevent faulty patterns learnt.
+One-to-one sessions with a physiotherapist or very small classes is initially strongly recommended, especially so for a person who is new to pilates.
+This is to ensure a person can be taught the correct techniques and the 5 concepts of pilates accurately (breathing, neck, rib pelvis position and stabilizing).
+Pilates can be tricky and done incorrectly easily.
+Close supervision is needed to prevent faulty patterns from being learnt.

 Clinical pilates therefore targets the musculoskeletal injury more specifically.
 The physiotherapist is able to identify your posture type, establish the mechanism of injury, understand what the peron is aiming to return to and work out which exercises would be of more benefit to the individual.
-Clinical pilates therefore looks at treating the cause as well as selecting the appropriate repertoire of exercises to strengthen the injured areas and even be done for injury prevention.
+Clinical pilates looks at treating the cause.
+It is also used to select the appropriate repertoire of exercises to strengthen the injured areas and even be done for injury prevention.

 If your suffering from recurrent episodes of back pain or peripheral injuries – Clinical Pilates may be just what you need!

 - Low Back Pain: Prevention Is Not Cure